Thanksgiving after Communion: Eastern Orthodox

 In the Eastern Orthodox Church there are various sets of prayers recommended both for Preparation for Communion and for Thanksgiving After Communion.
 The specific form will differ depending upon national jurisdiction.
-However, the thanksgiving rite is more uniformally accepted across jurisdictions than the preparation rite.
+However, the thanksgiving rite is more uniformly accepted across jurisdictions than the preparation rite.

 Through the centuries, several prayers have been composed for this.
 Symeon Metaphrastes (probably 10th century) who is venerated by the Eastern Orthodox Church as a saint, and who is known for his Byzantine hagiography, composed the following Prayer of Thanksgiving after Communion which is found in the Hieratikon, or prayers for the priest.

 O Thou who didst gladly give me Thy flesh for nourishment; who art fire to consume the unworthy: Burn me not, O my Creator, but search out my members.
 Quicken my reins and my heart.
 Let Thy flames devour the thorns of all my transgressions.
 Purify my soul.
 Sanctify my thoughts.
 Knit firm my bones.
 Enlighten my senses.
 Piece me with Thy fear.
 Be Thou my continual shield.
 Watch over and preserve me from every word and deed that corrupt the soul.
 Purge me and wash me clean and adorn me.
 Order my ways, give me understanding and enlighten me.
 Make me the temple of Thy Holy Ghost, and no more the habitation of sin, that as from fire all evil, every passion, may flee from me, who through Holy Communion am become a place for Thy dwelling.
 I bring unto Thee all the saints to make intercession: The ranks of the heavenly hosts; Thy forerunner; the wise Apostles; and withal Thy pure and holy Mother.
 Their prayers receive, O merciful Christ, and make Thy servant a child of light.
 For Thou art our hallowing, Thou only art the brightness of our souls, O gracious Lord: And we rightly give glory to Thee, our Lord and our God, All the days of our life.
 Amen.